 Four months later I found my mum dead on her living room floor.

-I Found A Small Lemon Tree is an accumulation of images and diary extracts I recorded over the period of my dad’s terminal illness and inevitable death.
+I Found A Small Lemon Tree is an accumulation of images and diary extracts I recorded throughout my dad’s terminal illness and inevitable death.
 It was never the intention to use these images to create a book, but 10 years on I have felt the need to reflect on this time and show the raw reality of precious time spent with my deteriorating, but strong-minded dad; and my mum – who struggled to cope with his illness.

 It was a difficult and emotionally complicated phase in my life - my role as a daughter took on another level; meeting my dad’s needs whilst continuing to attend to my mum’s fragility.
-Creating this book has enabled me to explore the world of loss and grief in a creative way.
+Creating this book has enabled me to explore the world of loss and grief creatively.

 At the time, I did not plan a specific outcome, or use, for the images.
 They were predominately captured on my iPhone; the ease of accessibility enabled a quick and discreet approach to documenting our stories.

-Photography has been my therapy, the camera giving me the opportunity to detach from the reality I was facing.
+Photography has been my therapy, the camera allowing me to detach from the reality I was facing.
 As well as a daughter and carer - I became the recorder.

 Today; these sensitive - and poignant - images have allowed me to reflect, reminding me of the importance of present human connections.

-Warning: There may be some upsetting content with regard to death within the narrative.
+Warning: There may be some upsetting content concerning death within the narrative.

 For more information on projects relating to Grief, visit Picture My Grief